 MEALS: We’ll enjoy a variety of meals out on the Superior Hiking Trail.
 Count on hearty breakfasts, picnic trail lunches, and lively dinners, all shared.
 If you have special dietary restrictions, be sure to list them on your registration.

 YOUR GROUP: The group size ranges from 2 to 15 participants, plus 1 or more Wilderness Inquiry staff.
 Each group consists of people of various ages, backgrounds, and abilities, including people with disabilities.
-Our trips are cooperative in nature.
-WI staff will assist you in whatever areas you need, however, most people pitch in where they can.
+Our trips are cooperative adventures and people pitch in with camp chores as they are able.

 EQUIPMENT AND CLOTHING: Wilderness Inquiry will provide all group gear and equipment.
 You will be assigned the same gear for the duration of your trip, and it will be sanitized between trips.
 You will need to provide your personal gear as outlined in the packing list.
 If you are new to outdoor activities, you do not need to spend a lot of money.
 Wilderness Inquiry can usually arrange for you to borrow most items.